Valentine’s Day: The Most Romantic Restaurants in London

 Le Pont De La Tour

 It’s almost worth a trip to Le Pont de la Tour for the views alone.
 Perched on the riverside, you can look out onto Tower Bridge as you dine on high-end French cuisine.
-Nab a seat on the terrace during the summer, or for extra romance points book into their private hut, which has been transformed into a love nest for Valentine’s Day. lepontdelatour.co.uk
+For extra romance points book into the private hut, which is transformed into a love nest for Valentine’s Day. lepontdelatour.co.uk

 With its wall to wall paintings, elegant interiors and cosy booths, you can’t go wrong with Berners Tavern, one of the most beautiful restaurants this city has to offer.
 And with Michelin-starred chef Jason Atherton at the forefront, it’s not surprising the food is great too. bernerstavern.com